RICH MACKE: Facebook: Friend or Foe?

 But what’s interesting is the timeline and direct correlation of the start-up of Facebook and the divisiveness of our country.

-Facebook came into existence in 2004, making them 19 years old today.
-It was a slow process the first couple years but in 2006, Facebook began to push older versions of social media sites, such as MySpace, to the side ultimately becoming the largest social media company in the world.
+Facebook came into existence in 2004, making them 15 years old today.
+It was a slow process the first couple years, but in 2006, Facebook began to push older versions of social media sites, such as MySpace, to the side, ultimately, becoming the largest social media company in the world.

 In 2006, our nation was in the final two years of former President George W. Bush’s second term.
 In 2008, the battle for president between Democratic candidate Barack Obama and Republican candidate John McCain saw Obama winning hugely after using a very direct campaign strategy that included Facebook data.
 Obama was lauded by the media as being a genius for tapping into this potential.

-Twitter was created in 2006, but it wasn’t until the 2012 elections between President Obama and Republican nominee Mitt Romney that is was also used in the political sphere.
+Twitter was created in 2006, but it wasn’t until the 2012 elections between Obama and Republican nominee Mitt Romney that it was also used in the political sphere.

 Although Romney was not blown out in 2012, the outcome was the same.
 The Obama team perfected how social media works in a political environment — yep, they got it.
 They understood that the real power of social media is not in the number of posts or tweets, but in user engagement, which is measured by content.
 Ultimately, the Obama team logged twice as many Facebook likes and nearly 20 times as many re-tweets than Romney, which extended Obama’s reach far beyond Romney’s.
 Thus winning the election.